Norman Vincent Peale: Influence

 Five U.S. presidents, Richard Nixon, Gerald Ford, Jimmy Carter, Ronald Reagan, and George H. W. Bush spoke well of Peale in the documentary about his life, Positive Thinking: The Norman Vincent Peale Story.
 The documentary was Nixon's final television appearance.

-The Reverend Billy Graham said in 1966, that "I don't know of anyone who had done more for the kingdom of God than Norman and Ruth Peale or have meant any more in my life for the encouragement they have given me."
+Billy Graham said in 1966, "I don't know of anyone who had done more for the kingdom of God than Norman and Ruth Peale or have meant any more in my life for the encouragement they have given me."

 Mary L. Trump in Too Much and Never Enough wrote that Donald Trump's father, Fred Trump, was "immediately drawn to Peale’s teachings".
 As a child, Donald Trump attended Marble Collegiate Church with his parents.
 Both he and his two sisters, Maryanne and Elizabeth, were married there.
 Trump has repeatedly praised Peale and cited him as a formative influence.
 Peale officiated Donald Trump's first wedding.

 Scott Adams, creator of Dilbert, says Peale's writing influenced him to achieve success.